 Did it matter if he did?
 Maybe he was home, and this was all real.

-Perhaps the Shadow lurking in his mind disapproved of his sentiment, because the torture began again.
+Perhaps the Void lurking in his mind disapproved of his sentiment, because the torture began again.
 They were poking him, then stinging him.
 Silithid?
 He opened his eyes.
 No, it appeared to be the wand of some sin’dorei magister from Silvermoon.
 When had he arrived?
 The wand hurt, like a shaman’s lightning bolt, each time it stuck him in the ribs.
 Tyrric struggled to return to his tree.
 His body demanded action, a warrior’s riposte to the attack, but he held back.
 Maybe that’s what the Void wanted, after all.

 The man with the wand demanded an answer from him.
-Yes, that confirmed it was an interrogation.
+Yes, that confirmed this was an interrogation.
 Tyrric wouldn’t play along.
 They would not get information out of him that they could use against his family or against the Horde.
 He would remain silent.

 As expected, they pressed in on him twice as hard.
 Something seized his nose, trying to force him to open his mouth again by cutting off his breath.
 He knew that tactic too.
 Live.
 He threw himself forward, gasping in breaths while they were distracted by his thrashing.

 Even as he fought, he knew submission was inevitable.
-Something stung him again, and this time he was sure it had to be a silithid.
+Something stung him again, and this time he was sure it had to be silithid.
 A numbness spread across his limbs and into his mind, emanating from the prick site.
 He tasted the awful serum again in his mouth, but he couldn’t make his jaw work to spit it out as the numbness encapsulated him, dragging him into the darkness.

 He came to later, lying on his back.
 He wondered what he had revealed under the serum’s coercion.
 He thought of his family and how he was letting them down — again.